kwinso/qiwi-daemon/README.md

 # QiWi Daemon

-A simple QiWi Daemon to automate QiWi Payments.
+A QiWi Daemon to automate QiWi Payments.
 It uses Redis And node-qiwi-api to get stuff working.

 # Setup